MapsPeople/docs/collections/_ios/v3/live-data/index.md

 The Domain Type describes what kind of conceptual Domain the Live Data belongs to.
 Here are some examples of Domain Types:

 * Availability - The current availability state of a particular bookable room or workspace
-* Occupancy - The current known occupancy of a given capacity for example in a meeting room
+* Occupancy - The current known occupancy of a given capacity, for example in a meeting room
 * Position - The current geo-spatial position and related floor

 The Domain Type is not bound to be one of the above, but could be very specific to a particular use-case, source of data and technical integration.